You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Xyzal is a drug marketed by Chattem Sanofi and is included in four NDAs.
 There is one patent protecting this drug and two Paragraph IV challenges.

 The generic ingredient in XYZAL is levocetirizine dihydrochloride.
 There are thirteen drug master file entries for this compound.
-Fifty-two suppliers are listed for this compound.
+Fifty-one suppliers are listed for this compound.
 Additional details are available on the levocetirizine dihydrochloride profile page.

 AI Deep Research